olegkrivtsov/using-zf3-book-samples/blog/README.md

 php composer.phar install
 ```

-The command above will install the dependencies (Zend Framework).
+The command above will install the dependencies (Zend Framework and Doctrine).

 Adjust permissions for `data` directory: